-- 1. When students have passed three specialty competencies, they will earn 8 hours off from clinic. - 2.
-Students should be aware that all end of semester competency requirements must be met when using earned time.
+1. When students have passed three specialty competencies, they will earn 8 hours off from clinic.

+- 2. Students should be aware that all end of semester competency requirements must be met when using earned time.
 Students may use reserve and current semester competencies to satisfy the semester clinical requirements. - 3.
-Students are encouraged to take 8 hours off in the current semester but will be allowed to accumulate the time and take time off in another semester.
-Accumulating specialty time does not guarantee it can be taken all at once.
-Students cannot use specialty time if it exceeds 10% of missed time in the 2nd, 3rd, 4th, and 5th semester.
-Students cannot use specialty time if it exceeds 15% of missed time in the 6th semester. - 4.
+Students are encouraged to take 8 hours off in the current semester but will be allowed to accumulate the time and take time off in another semester. - 4.
 Students may choose to apply the earned 8 hours to reduce their cumulative clinical absences and hours will be deducted from clinical time missed.